 Differentiation strategies

-STRIVE templates for ‘thermal energy’ and ‘internal energy’ is included, as well as a blank template for your future use.
+STRIVE templates for ‘thermal energy’ and ‘internal energy’ are included, as well as a blank template for your future use.
 All students will benefit from them; however, they are created to assist students with language difficulties.

 Answers for prompt 5 for thermal energy are temperature and heat.
 For internal energy they are heat and potential energy.